Do these personal details belong on your CV at all?

 When to include hobbies and interests on a CV

-If you're established in your career as a Logistics Manager and like reading and watching football, you're not adding anything by including hobbies on your CV.
+For example, if you're established in your career as a Logistics Manager and like reading and watching football, you're not adding anything by including hobbies on your CV.
 They're not related to your current or future role and make you sound pretty run-of-the-mill.
-There is absolutely no reason to include hobbies and interests on your CV at all if doing so won't provide the recruiter with worthwhile information.
+There's absolutely no reason to include hobbies and interests on your CV if doing so won't provide the recruiter with worthwhile information.
+Keep that firmly in mind when you're making your decision.

 On the other hand, there are certain situations where hobbies and interests on a CV can greatly benefit you in your job hunting.
 For example, if you're just starting out in your career and have little – if any – work experience to put on a CV, a hobbies section can give a recruiter greater insight into your skills and personality.
 Similarly, if you're changing careers and your hobbies are more relevant to your new direction than your professional experience, some detail in this section can enhance your employability.
 Additionally, interests can be included to demonstrate your fit with company culture or your knowledge of a subject relevant to the position.